 Similar to the item list, I have bifurcated the cooking process into four divisions.
 Doing this will make your job easy.
 However, the recipe is a bit lengthy & requires attention.
 Meanwhile, don’t use WhatsApp or Instagram.

 The first step is to blanch the spinach for only a minute.
-Then, remove spinach from hot water & keep it aside in a separate container or dish.
+Then, remove spinach from the hot water & keep it aside in a separate container or dish.
 Coldwater is the best preservative to conclude the natural taste & texture of blanched spinach.

 Now boil lentils with other ingredients.
 It is the second step.
 Suppose time permits soak lentils before boiling.
 Mash boiled lentils & keep them aside.

 Tempering is our third step.
 Heat oil & saute the ingredients.
 Add boiled lentils & blanched spinach along with spinach water.
 Mix well & your dal palak is almost ready.
-The last & the most crucial step is ghee wala tadka.
+The last & most crucial step is ghee wala tadka.
 Yes, this is the point beyond which the recipe will not only look but also taste yummy.